SapienzaNLP/relik/README.md

 }
 ```

-The data preparation involves three steps:

-1. Convert the data to the ReLiK format.
-2. Windowize the data to create smaller contexts.
-3. Convert the data to the DPR format.

-###### BLINK
+##### BLINK

 The BLINK dataset can be downloaded from the [GENRE](https://github.com/facebookresearch/GENRE) repo from [here](https://github.com/facebookresearch/GENRE/blob/main/scripts_genre/download_all_datasets.sh).
 We used `blink-train-kilt.jsonl` and `blink-dev-kilt.jsonl` as training and validation datasets.
+To convert the BLINK dataset to the ReLiK format, you can use the following commands:

 1. Assuming the data is downloaded in `data/blink`, you can convert it to the ReLiK format with the following command: